 If you have a complaint about any product described in this PDS, you should contact Zurich Customer Care on 131 551.
 We will aim to acknowledge any complaint within 5 days and to resolve your complaint within 45 days.
-If you are not satisfied with the response you receive from us, or we fail to resolve the complaint within 45 days, you can raise the matter with the Financial Ombudsman Service (FOS).
-FOS is an independent body designed to help you resolve complaints relating to your Zurich product, as well as complaints relating to financial or investment advice and sales of financial or investment products.
-You can contact FOS at GPO Box 3, Melbourne VIC 3001.
-The telephone number is: 1300 780 808 and the email address is: info@fos.org.au.
+If you are not satisfied with the response you receive from us, or we fail to resolve the complaint within 45 days, you can raise the matter with the Australian Financial Complaints Authority (AFCA), which provides a free dispute resolution scheme to consumers and small businesses for all financial products and services.